 You understand what LCEF offers as your ministry partner.

 Our visioning process is designed to discover God’s vision for your ministry.
 The result of this first step in the process is a clear and concise statement that answers the question: God, who do You say we are?
 This gives your organization its identity and purpose, which drives everything you do..

 Your ministry knows God’s vision and is inspired to pursue it.

 Traditionally, a clarity process would include delivering a strategic plan.
 While effective in some instances, LCEF employs a different approach where we equip your ministry leaders to be the strategic planners as we build the first iteration of the plan.
 This creates a strategic plan that is dynamic and continually evaluated and updated by the people called to lead the ministries, not an outside consultant.
 Our Ministry Planning process includes leadership training, Ministry Planning tools development and a facilitated creative session that both models the Ministry Planning process and creates the first iteration of the plan.

-leaders are equipped to lead and generate a dynamic strategic plan to move ministries forward.
+Your Executive Director and ministry leaders are equipped to lead and generate a dynamic strategic plan to move ministries forward.

 “Facilities Facilitate.”
 This simple phrase guides our work with organizations looking to match their facilities to their current and future ministries.

 Your ministry has a Campus Master Plan that works to match your facilities to your ministries.